 We’re supporting social entrepreneurs.
 Social entrepreneurs create socio-economic value for their communities.
 We seek to strengthen the business skills and expertise of these entrepreneurs.
 Such capacity-building is one of the most useful ways that we can support small business as it ensures that the work undertaken adds strategic value to organisations and maximises PwC’s impact.
-For example, PwC firms in the Czech Republic, Spain, and the UK, support and promote social entrepreneurs.
+For example, PwC firms in the Czech Republic, the Netherlands, the Philippines, Spain, Switzerland and the UK, support and promote social entrepreneurs.

 We’re contributing to disaster recovery.
-Following the devastating Typhoon Haiyan people from across the PwC network expressed their support and heartfelt wishes for the many thousands of people in the Bohol region of the Philippines.
-They responded generously with their time, donations and numerous fund raising campaigns.
+Following the devastating Typhoon Haiyan people from across the PwC responded generously with their time, donations and numerous fund raising campaigns.
 Locally, in the aftermath, PwC Philippines carried out an outreach program in Busuanga Palawan which was badly hit by Typhoon Haiyan.
-In collaboration with the community parish and public school our work benefitted over 500 children and their families who received school supplies, clothing, blankets, hygiene kits, staple food and toys.
-To learn more please visit the PwC Philippines’ website.